B1j2754/scratchtext/README.md

 This is a work in progress for HGSE's T217 Spring 2020.

-↳ Forked to continue development
+↳ Forked to continue development for community -- adding more functionality and block coverage

 # Currently implemented blocks: